Refinitiv/Real-Time-SDK/ema/Examples/Training/100_Series_Examples/101__MarketPrice__QosPriority/ReadMe.txt

   - Sets the port on the preconfigured connection to "14002"
 + Instantiates an OmmConsumer object which initializes its connection and logs into a specified server.
-+ Opens streaming item interest
++ Opens a streaming item interest
-  - MarketPrice IBM.N item) from DIRECT_FEED service with a priority class of 2,
-    priority count of 1, and a Qos of RealTime / TickByTick.
+  - MarketPrice IBM.N item) from the DIRECT_FEED service with a priority class of 2, priority count of 1, and a Qos of RealTime / TickByTick.
 + Processes data received from the API for 60 seconds.
-  - all received messages are processed on the API thread of control
+  - Received messages are processed on the API thread of control
 + Exits

 Note: If needed, you can modify these and other details to fit your local
       environment.
-For details on the standard configuration, refer to the EMA library ReadMe.txt file.
+For details on standard configuration, refer to the EMA library ReadMe.txt file and to the EMA Configuration Guide.